-Where the unit of certification has smallholder suppliers, for existing RSPO certified mills, the time requirement to fulfil this Criterion for all their smallholder suppliers is two years from the adoption of this NI in November 2021.
+Where the unit of certification has smallholder suppliers, for existing RSPO certified mills, the time requirement to fulfil this Criterion for all their smallholder suppliers is three years from [15 November 2018].
 For mills that are not yet certified/ mills going for the first year of certification, the time requirement is three years from the initial point of certification for their smallholder suppliers.